After the best PlayStation VR2 games? Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 For the longest time, Beat Saber has been VR's poster child and one of its earliest (and continuing) successes.
 It's always been a natural fit for VR, where you'll slash notes to the beat of the music, dodge obstacles, and try to master a truly spectacular selection of first-class music tracks.
 It's an empowering, energetic, and addictive VR game.

-There's been plenty of new DLC added to Beat Saber over the years, including high-profile artists like Lady Gaga, The Rolling Stones, Queen, Billie Eilish, and many more.
-On PS VR2, Beat Saber delivers improved visuals and great haptic support via the Sense controllers.
-Even better, cross-buy support with the original PSVR release means that existing players on PSVR can swap over to the PS VR2 version for free and retain all their DLC purchases as well.
+There's been plenty of new DLC added to Beat Saber over the years, including high-profile artists like Lady Gaga, The Rolling Stones, Queen, Billie Eilish, Sabrina Carpenter, and many more.
+On PS VR2, Beat Saber delivers improved visuals and great haptic support via the Sense controllers, alongside cross-buy support with the original PSVR version and DLC.

 Before Your Eyes